Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Deconvolution of velocity channel map

 \section{Deconvolution of velocity channel map}

-The acquired sonic number not only could possibly help observers to characterize the physical conditions of turbulence in molecular cloud but also allows observers to extract the statistics of turbulence in velocity channel maps.
+The sonic number not only could possibly help observers to characterize the physical conditions of turbulence in molecular cloud but also allows observers to extract the statistics of turbulence in velocity channel maps {\torefereeone (See \S \ref{subsec:caveats} for the discussions of the strength and caveats of our method)}.
 In fact, velocity channels are one of the main observables in the series of VGT papers (\citealt{YL17b,LY18a,LYH18}) and their gradients have shown to be better in tracing magnetic field directions compared to the gradients of intensity and centroid maps both numerically (e.g. \citealt{LY18a}) and observationally (e.g. \citealt{survey,velac}).
 Aside from magnetic field tracing, techniques such as Velocity Channel Analysis (VCA) and Velocity Coordinate Spectrum (VCS, \citealt{LP00}, see also their work on \citeyear{LP04,LP06,LP08}) also use the statistics of velocity channel maps to predict the three dimensional velocity and density spectrum from observation.

 \cite{LP00} suggests that, in the absence of thermal broadening, when the velocity channel is thin, i.e. the velocity window width of the velocity channel is smaller than the characteristic velocity in the velocity channel, then the fluctuation of velocity channels are dominated by velocity fluctuations if the 3D density spectrum is steep ($n_\rho<-3$).
 In finite temperature $T$, the effect of velocity dominance in velocity channel map is called "velocity crowding".
 The velocity crowding effect modifies intensity enhancements in channel maps and also flattens the power spectrum of velocity channels.